Meet the Staff

 Kimberly has extensive experience working in the Administrative Management field.
 She began her career at Southeastern Vocational Services and has work throughout Lakeview Center, The State of Florida and Escambia County.
 Kimberly believes in focusing on providing great service to internal and external customers.
 Kimberly is enthusiastic and personable with an overall passion to contribute, support and make a difference.

-Tami has worked at the Friary as a recovery tech, staff nurse and now as nurse manager.
-She has an extensive history in emergency para medicine and 20-plus years experience as a nurse in multiple disciplines.
-Her background has allowed her to work in Critical Incident Stress Debriefing, and she has a special interest in suicidology.
-“I am passionate about working in addictions, and I wholly believe in the practice of treating the body, mind and spirit.”
-She’s quick to tell you that The Starfish Story is her philosophy for nursing in addictions.
-“There’s a sense of calmness and serenity as I walk onto the Friary campus, and I am reminded that the journey is the destination.”
+Tami has worked at The Friary as a recovery tech, staff nurse and now as a nurse manager.
+She’s worked as a nurse for more than 20 years in multiple disciplines.
+She has an extensive history in emergency paramedicine and has participated in critical incident stress debriefings.
+She also has a special interest in suicidality.
+“I am passionate about working in addictions.
+I wholly believe in the practice of treating the mind, body and spirit.”
+Tami is quick to share The Starfish Story as her philosophy for nursing in addictions.
+“There’s a sense of calmness and serenity as I walk onto The Friary campus.
+I am reminded that the journey is the destination.”

 Lydia first began working for Lakeview Center in 2016 when she worked with foster teenagers, and we welcomed her to The Friary in 2018, where she assists in the admission process.
 Lydia received her B.A. from the University of North Carolina Wilmington and is currently pursuing her Masters of Education.

 Medical and Nursing

 Dr. P's blend of expertise and compassion ensures the best medical care available to everyone we serve.
 He works closely with the treatment team to make sure we provide total patient care at The Friary.
 "When people stop abusing drugs and alcohol it's amazing to see how the body can heal."